Ken Paxton: Securities and Exchange Commission civil action

-Whistleblower allegations against Paxton
+Whistleblower allegations

 In October 2020, seven of Paxton's top aides published a letter to the office's director of human resources, accusing Paxton of improper influence, abuse of office, bribery and other crimes, and said they had provided information to law enforcement and asked them to investigate.
-The letter was signed by First Assistant Attorney General Jeff Mateer, and the deputy and deputy attorneys general overseeing the Office's divisions for criminal investigations, civil litigation, administration, and policy.
+The letter was signed by first assistant attorney general Jeff Mateer, and the deputy and deputy attorneys general overseeing the office's divisions for criminal investigations, civil litigation, administration, and policy.
 Paxton denied misconduct and said he would not resign.
 By the end of the month, all seven whistleblowers had left the office: three resigned, two were fired, and two were put on leave.

-The Associated Press reported that the allegations involved Paxton illegally using his office to benefit real estate developer Nate Paul, who had donated $25,000 to Paxton's 2018 campaign.
-The Associated Press also reported that the allegations include the claim that Paxton had an extramarital affair with a woman, and that he had later advocated for that woman to be hired by Paul's company, World Class.
-Paul has acknowledged employing the woman, but denied that he had done so on Paxton's behalf.
+The allegations included that Paxton illegally used his office to benefit real estate developer Nate Paul, who had donated $25,000 to Paxton's 2018 campaign, and that Paxton advocated that Paul's company, World Class, hire a woman with whom Paxton had had an extramarital affair.
+Paul acknowledged employing the woman but denied that he had done so on Paxton's behalf.

-In 2020, four of the former members of the Texas AG's Office sued the Office of the Attorney General, alleging that Paxton fired them for reporting misconduct to law enforcement, a form of illegal retaliation under the state's Whistleblower Act.
+In 2020, four of the former members of the attorney general's office sued their former employer, alleging that Paxton fired them for reporting misconduct to law enforcement, a form of illegal retaliation under the state's Whistleblower Act.
+The four ex-employees—who had served as Paxton's deputy attorney general for legal counsel, deputy attorney general for criminal justice; deputy attorney general, and director of the law enforcement division—were fired several weeks after bringing their concerns to the FBI and Texas Rangers.
 In 2021, the district court denied Paxton's motion to dismiss the suit.
-Paxton's office appealed, claiming that the Whistleblower Act did not apply to allegations of misconduct by Paxton, as an elected executive-branch officer, and that as an elected official he must have the power to control his top lieutenants, who are high-level political appointees.
-In October 2021, the Texas Third Court of Appeals denied Paxton's bid to have the case dismissed and affirmed the trial court's order.
-In February 2023, Paxton reached a tentative agreement to pay $3.3 million in taxpayer money to the four whistleblowers.
-Later that month, the Public Integrity Section of the Justice Department in Washington D.C. assumed an investigation of Paxton that had previously been managed by federal prosecutors in Texas.
+Paxton claimed that the Whistleblower Act did not apply to allegations of misconduct by elected executive officials such as himself, and that as an elected official he must have the power to control his top lieutenants, who are high-level political appointees, but in October 2021, the Texas Third Court of Appeals rejected his appeal, affirming the trial court's order.